Han Htoo Zen

-Han Htoo Zen (ဟန်ထူးဈာန်; born Kaung Khant Zaw 29 July 1993) in Pyay, Myanmar is a Burmese television actor and singer.
+Han Htoo Zen (ဟန်ထူးဈာန်; born Kaung Khant Zaw 29 July 1993) is a Burmese television actor and singer.
 He is best known for his roles in several MRTV-4 series and become popular among the audience with his song "Lain Lain Mar Mar Nay Par Kalay Yal" and the series Mhaw Palin (2021), Yay Nathar Khin Khin Gyi (2023).

 Early life and education

 Han Htoo Zen (ဟန်ထူးဈာန်; born Kaung Khant Zaw 29 July 1993) in Pyay, Myanmar to parents, Win Tin and Theingi Aung.
 He has one elder brother and one younger sister.
 He was attended his primary education at No.5 B.E.H.S Pyay and then he was graduated from Pyay University specializing in Geology.

 Career

 In 2012, He joining a local singing contest, Eain Mat Sone Yar or Dream Meet season 4 and made it up to 3rd runner up and got People Popular Choice Award.He debuted in 2017 with the first pop music album Celebrity.
 He was became popular after released his single song "Lain Lain Mar Mar Nay Par Kalay Yal" and "Kabar Char Par Say" which song from "Celebrity" music album.
 After that he was gained great audience all over the country and became top singer of Myanmar.
 Miss Fabulous International 1st runner up Maeya Sun Sun was also casting with the "Celebrity" song's music video in 2018.

 In 2019, he debuted his second music album"Nann" which includes 12 songs.
 In 2019, he made his acting debut in the series "Thinn Kwel Ngte Doe Eain Apyan" (သင်းကွဲငှက်တို့အိမ်အပြန်).After that he acting debut in the MRTV 4 series, Mhaw Palin (မှော်ပလ္လင်) in 2020.He also sung song tracks in that TV series and another two series Ma Kyay Si(မကြေးစည်) and "Poe" (ပိုး).